 Residents are interested in amenities and features that support and promote walking and biking.
-Figures 3 and 4 list some of the comments from the public regarding support for active transportation.
+Since transit use also supports walking, residents provided feedback to support transit use in the community.
+The following were comments from the public regarding support for active transportation.